shobhit-garg/shobhit-garg.github.io/_posts/blog/2016-10-04-how-etherpad-works.markdown

 <u>Case 1: When client pad and server is on same revision</u>

 This message reflects that this changeset is for pad revision k.
-When this changeset reaches to server, server finds the HEAD revision of pad from pad content stored in memory.If the revision of pad is k, it applies the changeset to pad and change the pad revision to k+1 .
-It also stores the changeset sent by user in a separate row of database marking it revision k+1 so that this can be sent to other clients and pad changes hierarchy can be maintained.After that server sends message to client with type `ACCEPT_COMMIT` and revision no. of this changeset.
+When this changeset reaches to server, server finds the HEAD revision of pad from pad content stored in memory.
+If the revision of pad is k, it applies the changeset to pad and change the pad revision to k+1 .
+It also stores the changeset sent by user in a separate row of database marking it revision k+1 so that this can be sent to other clients and pad changes hierarchy can be maintained.
+After that server sends message to client with type `ACCEPT_COMMIT` and revision no. of this changeset.
 This message is like:

 {% highlight javascript %}